machroub/LBI/README.md

 ### Acknowledgments
 <div>
   We take all the responsiblity for every single line of code.
-The design inspired from Shine.com
 </div>